Callme2YC/Caf-Anima-Matris-Project/Models/Predictive Model of Honey Fermentation Process/README.md

 ### 13. Model Tuning

-Using Hyperparameter grid search to tune the XGBoost model and then find the optimal hyperparameters.
+Using Hyperparameter grid search to tune the Gradient Boosting model and then find the optimal hyperparameters.

 ```python
 # Function to evaluate the model